Kade L. Twist: It's Easy to Live with Promises if You Believe They Are Only Ideas (2012)

-This art project consists in a seven-channel video installation with sound.
+This art project consists of a seven-channel video installation with sound.
 Twist decided to switch to art after writing because he said he felt he had more freedom in visual art.
 So he then created this video installation.
 In this video Twist exhibits images of a condor that he says has a connection with his Cherokee heritage.
 The Condors are shown to symbolize the issues of artifice that we face in a daily basis in life.
-These condors carry a tracking device that was implanted in order to keep track of them to capture natural photos of them.
+These condors carry a tracking device that was implanted to keep track of them to capture natural photos of them.

-P'oe iwe naví ûnp'oe dînmuu (My Blood is in the Water) – 2010
+P'oe iwe naví ûnp'oe dînmuu (My Blood is in the Water) (2010)

 This piece of art is a mixed-media installation that comprises a sculpture and a sound element.
-The sculpture shown is a deceased mule deer hanging as its blood drips down to a pueblo drum placed right beneath it.
+The sculpture shown is a deceased mule deer hanging as its blood drips down to a Pueblo drum placed right beneath it.
 The metaphor being shown in this piece is an evaluation of the process of how indigenous people manage to put food on the table.